noodlefrenzy/node-sbus-qpid/README.md

 [![Build Status](https://secure.travis-ci.org/noodlefrenzy/node-sbus-qpid.png?branch=master)](https://travis-ci.org/noodlefrenzy/node-sbus-qpid)
 [![Dependency Status](https://david-dm.org/noodlefrenzy/node-sbus-qpid.png)](https://david-dm.org/noodlefrenzy/node-sbus-qpid)

-`node-sbus-amqp10` is a simple adapter you can pass to `node-sbus` to have it use the `node-amqp-1-0` module for all AMQP calls.
-Since `node-amqp-1-0`, unlike `node-qpid`, has no native code dependencies it can run on a variety of hardware platforms that are denied to Apache's Qpid Proton.
+`node-sbus-amqp10` is a simple adapter you can pass to `node-sbus` to have it use the `node-qpid` module for all AMQP calls.
+Since `node-qpid`, unlike `node-amqp-1-0`, has native code dependencies on Apache's Qpid Proton, it can only run on Linux/*nix systems (so far), but is likely to be faster than the "pure node" version (not yet verified).

  Details
  =======